Quantum Leap (1989 TV series): Final episode

 At the end of season five, Bellisario was told to write an episode that could serve as a season finale or series finale, as it was unclear whether Quantum Leap would be renewed.
 The episode contained some answers to long-standing questions about the show, but contained enough ambiguity for a season six.
 When the show was not renewed, two title cards were attached to the end of the last episode.
 The first read that Al's first wife Beth never remarried, so they were still married in the present day and had four daughters.
 The second said Sam "never returned home."
 The finale was met by viewers with mixed feelings.

 A few years after the airing of the finale, a script for an alternate ending was leaked on the internet.
 It implied that Al, through encouragement of his wife Beth, would become a leaper to go after Sam.
 Bellisario has said no script exists and that he does not know where this idea came from.
 In 2018, however, fan Allison Pregler purchased on-set publicity stills taken from season five that contained some shots of Al and Beth together; this implies that part of the alternate ending was, in fact, shot and gives credibility to the alternate-ending scenario.
-In May 2019, a video of the lost footage was uploaded to Reddit by a contributor with the handle Leaper1953.
-How this person obtained the footage is not known publicly.
+In May 2019, a video of the lost footage was uploaded to Reddit.
 Scott Bakula confirmed that several endings were shot and that the footage was authentic.